 CPD can come in many forms, such as attending workshops or conferences, completing online courses, or participating in work-based learning.
-It is important to ensure that the CPD activities are relevant to the individual’s role and will benefit their professional development.
+Ensuring that the CPD activities are relevant to the individual’s role and will benefit their professional development is important.

 Organisations should have a CPD policy that sets out the expectations for employees’ CPD.
 The policy should state how often employees are expected to undertake CPD activities and how these will be monitored and reported.

-The CPD policy should be reviewed regularly to ensure that it is still fit for purpose and meets the needs of the organisation and its employees.
+The CPD policy should be reviewed regularly to ensure that it is still fit for purpose and meets the organisation's and its employees' needs.

 Benefits of CPD